-17.49.190 - Alternative mitigation standards.
+17.49.190 Alternative Mitigation Standards

-In lieu of the above mitigation standards of OCMC 17.49.180, the following standards may be used.
+In lieu of the above mitigation standards of Section 17.49.180, the following standards may be used.
 Compliance with these standards shall be demonstrated in a mitigation plan report prepared by an environmental professional with experience and academic credentials in one or more natural resource areas such as ecology, wildlife biology, botany, hydrology or forestry.
 At the applicant's expense, the City may require the report to be reviewed by an environmental consultant.

-A. The report shall document the existing condition of the vegetated corridor as one of the following categories:
+The report shall document the existing condition of the vegetated corridor as one of the following categories:

-Good Existing Corridor: Combination of trees, shrubs and groundcover are eighty percent present, and there is more than fifty percent tree canopy coverage in the vegetated corridor.
-Marginal Existing Vegetated Corridor: Combination of trees, shrubs and groundcover are eighty percent present, and twenty-five to fifty percent canopy coverage in the vegetated corridor.
-Degraded Existing Vegetated Corridor: Less vegetation and canopy coverage than marginal vegetated corridors, and/or greater than ten percent surface coverage of any non-native species.
+Good Existing Combination of trees, shrubs and groundcover are eighty percent present, Corridor: and there is more than fifty percent tree canopy coverage in the vegetated corridor.
+Marginal Existing Combination of trees, shrubs and groundcover are eighty percent present, Vegetated and twenty-five to fifty percent canopy coverage in the vegetated Corridor: corridor.
+Degraded Existing Less vegetation and canopy coverage than marginal vegetated corridors, Vegetated and/or greater than ten percent surface coverage of any non-native Corridor: species.

-- B. The proposed mitigation shall occur at a minimum two-to-one ratio of mitigation area to proposed disturbance area; - C. The proposed mitigation shall result in a significant improvement to Good Existing Condition as determined by a qualified environmental professional; - D. There shall be no detrimental impact on resources and functional values in the area designated to be left undisturbed; - E. Where the proposed mitigation includes alteration or replacement of development in a stream channel, wetland, or other water body, there shall be no detrimental impact related to the migration, rearing, feeding or spawning of fish; - F. Mitigation shall occur on the site of the disturbance to the extent practicable.
-If the proposed mitigation cannot practically occur on the site of the disturbance, then the applicant shall possess a legal instrument, such as an easement, sufficient to carry out and ensure the success of the mitigation.
+- B. The proposed mitigation shall occur at a minimum 2:1 ratio of mitigation area to proposed disturbance area; - C. The proposed mitigation shall result in a significant improvement to Good Existing Condition as determined by a qualified environmental professional; - D. There shall be no detrimental impact on resources and functional values in the area designated to be left undisturbed; - E. Where the proposed mitigation includes alteration or replacement of development in a stream channel, wetland, or other water body, there shall be no detrimental impact related to the migration, rearing, feeding or spawning of fish; - F. Mitigation shall occur on the site of the disturbance to the extent practicable.
+If the proposed mitigation cannot practically occur on the site of the disturbance, then the applicant shall possess a legal instrument, such as an easement, sufficient to carryout and ensure the success of the mitigation.

-17.49.200 - Adjustment from standards.
+17.49.200 Adjustment from Standards